 The Middle East economy heavily relies on targeted processing, production and logistics facilities.
-Additionally, with a booming demand for consumer goods and tax incentives, the local market is rapidly becoming a magnet for overseas industrial and manufacturing operations.
+Additionally, with a booming demand for consumer goods and tax incentives, the local market is becoming a magnet for overseas industrial and manufacturing operations.

 Healthy industrial, manufacturing and logistics sectors are vital for the future of the regional economy as it continues its transition away from reliance on oil and gas exports towards a more diversified economy.

-In spite of this, Qatar’s recently-established free zones, located close to Hamad International Airport and Hamad Port, are designed to attract companies seeking infrastructure that serves trading routes between Asia and Europe.
+Qatar’s recently-established free zones, located close to Hamad International Airport and Hamad Port, are designed to attract companies seeking infrastructure that serves trading routes between Asia and Europe.